 01 of 08

 Sooner or later algae occurs in most aquariums.
-A small amount of algae growth is not harmful, and is desirable if there are algae eating fish in the tank.
+A small amount of algae growth is not harmful and is desirable if there are algae eating fish in the tank.
 If the algae growth becomes excessive, it can be harmful to live plants, and possibly even the fish.
 Even if it is not harmful, it is unsightly and detracts from the beauty of the aquarium.

 The root causes for algae overgrowth lie within one of the three factors algae requires for growth: water, light, and nutrients.
-Before treating your aquarium for algae, it's important to determine what the underling cause is.
+Before treating your aquarium for algae, it's important to determine what the underlying cause is.
 This aquarium algae primer describes each source, how to treat according, and includes preventative measures to help avoid future algae overgrowth.

-A word of caution - before using chemical treatments, keep in mind that if algae growth is not severe, manually removing it and performing regular aquarium maintenance is your best approach to managing algae issues.
-Use of chemical treatments for any aquarium problem should be considered carefully, because the side effects can cause more problems than they solve.
+A word of caution: Before using chemical treatments, keep in mind that if algae growth is not severe, manually removing it and performing regular aquarium maintenance is your best approach to managing algae issues.
+Use of chemical treatments for any aquarium problem should be considered carefully because the side effects can cause more problems than they solve.

 02 of 08

 Elevated ammonia is a problem that always should be addressed promptly.
-Failure to do so can result in fish death, or damage to their health.
+Failure to do so can result in fish death or damage to their health.
 Every new aquarium will go through a process sometimes referred to as the break-in cycle.
 During that time, biological colonies that convert harmful toxins, quickly begin growing.
 However, until those colonies grow sufficiently to convert of all the ammonia in the tank, the fish are at risk.

 During that time, it is critical that water tests be performed regularly to determine the level of ammonia in the tank.
 If the ammonia reaches dangerous levels, steps must be taken to quickly reduce it.
 Water changes will help, but if the ammonia is extremely high, an ammonia binder should be used to bring ammonia down.
 Ammonia binders are available in a liquid form, or in the form of filtration media.
 For rapid reduction of critically high ammonia, use a liquid binder.
 Filter media form is useful when levels are elevated, but not immediately critical.